 When you understand the user interface you can speed up your music production.
 The wide list of keyboard hsortcuts and consolidated window feature powers up its woirkflow to become fast.

 However, when it comes to the speed, some digital audio workstations such as FL Studio can beat it but if you want an overall DAW where you could produce different kind of music as well as scoring works it would be a great DAW for you.
 The quack automation feature makes it a great DAW for film scoring.

 What it’s made for: For VST music production, film and TV scoring and other professional audio applications.

 9. PreSonus Studio One

-Presonus Studio one is the one which directly challenges Pro-Tools with its great features, user interface, faster workflow and quality as well.
+PreSonus Studio one is the one that directly challenges Pro-Tools with its great features, user interface, faster workflow, and quality as well.

 - Mac and PC compatible DAW

 - You will get Unlimited audio and MIDI tracks